 A delicious and easy glaze to jazz up your favorite ham this Easter or for any holiday.
-Honey and marmalade with some dijon mustard give this glaze such a distinct and tasty flavor!
+Honey and marmalade with some Dijon mustard give this glaze such a distinct and tasty flavor!

 I am so delighted to tell you that I am spending Easter 2018 here in Manila, Philippines with my family!!
 Yay!
-I am in the Philippines right now for a business trip but certainly, it’s laden with pleasure when I am able to spend Semana Santa (Holy Week) and a few more with my dear family especially as I don’t often see them, usually in a span of 2-3 years in between.
+I am in the Philippines right now for a business trip but certainly, it’s laden with pleasure when I can spend Semana Santa (Holy Week) and a few more with my dear family especially as I don’t often see them, usually in a span of 2-3 years in between.

 So, please pardon if my posting would be intermittent for the next few weeks but I will try my best to update you with recipes and perhaps even some photos of my travel.
 In the meantime, here’s a delicious and very easy glaze recipe for your Easter Ham!

 The glaze comes together so quickly and it’s just a matter of mixing all the ingredients.
 What’s more, it’s adjustable to your taste so feel free to add a bit of this and that until you have it exactly to your liking.

 So go now and grab your favorite fully cooked ham and heat it up and add this tasty glaze at the end.
 And remember that the key to serving the perfectly warmed-up ham is to reheat it gently so it stays moist and tender and doesn’t dry out.

 The extra water and citrus in this recipe also ensure you have a moist and not a dry ham.
 Easy-peasy yumminess!